conqueror23/upguard-home-test-bolong/README.md

 ### Dependencies

+This solution relies on the following services.
-The solutions was build based on following depencies API keys and secrets are needed for each of these following service to enable this workflow
+API keys and credentials are required for each service to enable the workflow:

 1. [OpenAI](https://platform.openai.com/)
 2. [Google Cloud Console](https://console.cloud.google.com/welcome?hl=en&inv=1&invt=Ab5_TA&project=n8n-playground-469414)